GCEaaS/dataflowautomate/README.md

 This will automate setup for the following guide https://github.com/agmsb/gcp-data-workshop/tree/master/dataflow

+Script is written for Ubuntu 16.04

-To use git pull
+To use
+sudo apt-get install git
+gitpull
+cd dataflowmaster
 chmod +x ./setup.sh
-and execute the script
+./setup.sh